degagawolde/twitter-data-analysis/README.md

 ## Modeling
 The next step will be modeling to develop a system that can solve the challenge we are facing.
 Our objective is to perform sentimental analysis and topic modeling.
 In the first task, we are going to develop a classification algorithm.
 For the second, we use the unsupervised LDA model. handled by ****SentimentalAnalysis.ipynb and TopicModeling.ipynb****
+## MYSQL Integration
+SQLAlchamy is used with pandas to have a higher level interface to the database.
+All the database related functionalities is handled by **mysql_manager.py file**
 ## Dashboard
 For this part I used streamlit to show different finding I got from the EDA notebook.
 In addition there are wordclouds gennerated using hashtags,user mensions and tweet texts.
 ***